kiboschool/course-pm-and-design/src/assessments.md

 Due Date: MMM DD, YYYY

 **Week 6 - Final project milestone 1**(10 points)<br>
-Design one screen of your product from scratch, and submit a draft PRD with general overview and key features of your product<br>
+Design one screen of your product from scratch, and submit in Figma. <br>
 Due Date: MMM DD, YYYY

-**Week 7 - Final project milestone 2**(5 points)<br>
+**Week 7 - Final project milestone 2**(10 points)<br>
-Create the information architecture for your product, and begin recruiting participants for your usability test<br>
+Create the information architecture for your product.
+Draft a product requirements document (PRD) with a general overview, summary of key features, and  key metrics you will use to measure its success.
+Begin recruiting participants for your usability test<br>
 Due Date: MMM DD, YYYY

-_Note: there are no graded assignments in Weeks 8 and 9, but you are expected to make substantial progress toward your final project.
-You should conduct usability tests in Week 9, so that you are ready to spend the last week of class finalizing your PRD and designs, and creating your presentation._
+**Week 8 - Final project milestone 3**(10 points)<br>
+Conduct usability tests of your product prototype with 3-5 users in your target audience.<br>
+Due Date: MMM DD, YYYY

 ---

-## Class participation (25%)
+## Class participation (10%)

-ToDo: add some information about how we'll evaluate class participation
+You are expected to attend and participate in class each week.
+Classes will be a chance for you to practice what you learn in the lesson content, and to give and receive peer feedback.
+We will have a live class each week from Week 1 through 9.
+A point will be deducted from your final grade for each class missed.

 ---